gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    * The 'cs_alg' parameter MUST be present and specifies the algorithm used to countersign messages in the OSCORE group.
 This parameter takes values from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.

    * The 'cs_params' parameter MAY be present and specifies the parameters for the counter signature algorithm.
-This parameter is a CBOR array, which includes the following two elements:

-     - 'sign_alg_capab', with the same encoding as defined in {{ssec-token-post}}.
-The value is the same as in the Token Post response where the 'sign_parameters' value was non-null.

-     - 'sign_key_type_capab', with the same encoding as defined in {{ssec-token-post}}.
-The value is the same as in the Token Post response where the 'sign_parameters' value was non-null.
+This parameter is a CBOR array, with the same format and value of the COSE capabilities array for the algorithm indicated in 'ecdh_alg', as specified for that algorithm in the "Capabilities" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.

    * The 'cs_key_params' parameter MAY be present and specifies the parameters for the key used with the counter signature algorithm.
-This parameter is a CBOR array, with the same non-null encoding and value as 'sign_key_parameters' of the {{ssec-token-post}}.
+This parameter is a CBOR array, with the same format and value of the COSE capabilities array for the COSE key type of the keys used with the algorithm indicated in 'ecdh_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" Registry {{COSE.Key.Types}}.

    * The 'cs_key_enc' parameter MAY be present and specifies the encoding of the public keys of the group members.
 This parameter is a CBOR integer, whose value is 1 ("COSE\_Key") taken from the 'Confirmation Key' column of the "CWT Confirmation Method" Registry {{CWT.Confirmation.Methods}}, so indicating that public keys in the OSCORE group are encoded as COSE Keys {{I-D.ietf-cose-rfc8152bis-struct}}.
 Future specifications may define additional values for this parameter.
 If this parameter is not present, 1 ("COSE\_Key") MUST be assumed as default value.

    * The 'ecdh_alg' parameter, if present, specifies the ECDH algorithm used in the OSCORE group, if this supports the pairwise mode of Group OSCORE.
 This parameter takes values from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.
 This parameter MUST be present if the OSCORE group supports the pairwise mode of Group OSCORE, and MUST NOT be present otherwise.

    * The 'ecdh_params' parameter, if present, specifies the parameters for the ECDH algorithm.
 It MUST be present if the 'ecdh_alg' parameter is present, and MUST NOT be present otherwise.
-This parameter is a CBOR array, which includes the following two elements:

-     - 'ecdh_alg_capab', with the same encoding as defined in {{ecdh-info}}.
-The value is the same as in the Token Post response where the ecdh_parameters' value is non-null.

-     - 'ecdh_key_type_capab', with the same encoding as defined in {{ecdh-info}}.
-The value is the same as in the Token Post response where the 'ecdh_parameters' value is non-null.
+This parameter is a CBOR array, with the same format and value of the COSE capabilities for the algorithm indicated in 'ecdh_alg', as specified for that algorithm in the "Capabilities" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.

    * The 'ecdh_key_params' parameter, if present, specifies the parameters for the key used with the ECDH algorithm.
 It MUST be present if the 'ecdh_alg' parameter is present, and MUST NOT be present otherwise.
-This parameter is a CBOR array, with the same non-null encoding and value of 'ecdh_key_parameters' defined in {{ecdh-info}}.
+This parameter is a CBOR array, with the same format and value of the COSE capabilities for the COSE key type of the keys used with the algorithm indicated in 'ecdh_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" Registry {{COSE.Key.Types}}.

 * The 'exp' parameter MUST be present.